odysseyscience/react-s3-uploader/README.md

 `server` is optional and can be used to specify the location of the server which is running the ReactS3Uploader server component if it is not the same as the one from which the client is served.

+Use `scrubFilename` to provide custom filename scrubbing before uploading.
+Prior to version 4.0, this library used `unorm` and `latinize` to filter out characters.
+Since 4.0, we simply remove all characters that are not alphanumeric, underscores, dashes, or periods.

 The resulting DOM is essentially: